About the Centre Mersenne

 - Mathdoc Director;

-- Mathdoc Assistant Director;
+- Mathdoc Deputy Director;

 - Centre Mersenne's Operational Officer.

-- A scientific committee providing advice to the steering committee on journal acceptance, orientations and priorities.
+It provides advice to the steering committee on journal acceptance, orientations and priorities.
 It is composed of:

-- Djalil Chafaï, Ceremade, Paris Dauphine University
+- Djalil Chafaï - Ceremade, Paris Dauphine University

-- Jean-Pierre Demailly, IF, Grenoble Alpes University
+- Jean-Pierre Demailly - Institut Fourier, Grenoble Alpes University

-- Frédéric Hélein, IMJ, Paris Diderot University
+- Frédéric Hélein - Institut de Mathématiques de Jussieu (IMJ), Paris Diderot University

 Open Access / Diamond Open Access

-A financial contribution may be required in order to cover running costs (such as article preparation and typesetting, editorial management).
+- Publishing a journal implies recurring costs, and the business model chosen by the Centre Mersenne involves the following: most of the costs are covered by institutions supporting Mathdoc.
+In parallel, a financial contribution may be required in order to cover running costs (such as article preparation and typesetting, editorial management).

-|Funding by founding organisations||
+Funding by founding organisations

 Institutions supporting Mathdoc (CNRS, UGA) provide the Centre Mersenne with the necessary resources for the smooth development and running of the infrastructure.

-Costs associated with the implementation of each journal and with support to editorial teams can also be covered by existing funds, up to a limit of 4 new journals/year.
+Costs associated with the implementation of each journal and with initial support to editorial teams can also be covered by existing funds, up to a limit of 4 new journals/year.

-Implementation Costs for a publication
+Implementation costs for a publication

-Support to the editorial team
+Initial support to the editorial team

 Recurring costs induced by the editorial flow of each journal